All posts by geneva.overholser@gmail.com

 In Bamako, we rushed from post office to bank, tourist office, a security firm and shops of all kinds, gathering information and supplies.
 We sold off the jerry cans.
 We were ready to head west.

-But first, we had one more dream to fulfill here in Mali.
-As we ran all those errands, a mechanic had gotten Miles running smoothly again (at least for now).
+But first, we had one more dream to fulfill in Mali.
+As we ran all those errands, a mechanic had gotten Miles running smoothly again (at least for the moment).
 Now we would visit the mysterious Dogon civilization.
 In a letter to my brother, I wrote: “We had a great adventure today here in this godforsaken, dried-out, bug-infested country.
 We drove across 100 kms. of miserable road — sometimes piles of stones marked the route across boulders just like a mountain trail — to the town of Songha.
 From there, we set off to see the Dogon cliff-dwellers — an area that feels like Mesa Verde come alive.
 We walked about 9 miles in far-west-looking country of red rocks and scruffy plants with mesas in the distance.
-We descended a great escarpment, scooting on all fours down boulders and teetering scarily along large notched tree branches serving as staircases.
+We descended a great escarpment, scooting on all fours down boulders and teetering scarily down large notched tree branches serving as staircases.
 As the valley below appeared, we saw our first village: Ireli, looking like a baked-mud fairyland, with straw roofs whose peaks reached high above little square granaries, and with rock walls making separate family and closures.

 “Some of the houses are built into the lower cliffs, and among these were a few whose outer edges were supported by great forked branches.
-All up in the cliffs — really in every nook and cranny — are the dwellings left hundreds of years ago by pygmies who preceded the Dogon people, who now use many of the ancient buildings as granaries.
+All up in the cliffs — really in every nook and cranny — are the dwellings left hundreds of years ago by Pygmies who preceded the Dogon people, who now use many of the ancient buildings as granaries.
 There they store the millet that seems to be growing everywhere out of dry sand and must be practically the only thing these people eat.
 The village was large (we figured maybe 500 people) and it was noisy in its echoes against the huge cliff wall, though we saw very few people outside.
 Our guide said most were indoors, which is unusual for Africa, but here they don’t have much in the way of yards.

 “We did see old men sitting in ‘palaver’ huts in Ireli and in the four other villages we passed through.
 These huts are open-air and roofed by at least 6 feet of millet stalks stacked in alternating layers to provide cool and shade, and they have big snakes carved over the one mud support wall.
 Once, as we sat resting, we saw children playing on one of the big boulders, sliding quickly down the smooth tilted surface.
 We got a view from above of the last of the villages, as we rested by a small waterfall in the shade of kingly baobab trees with their funny fruits hanging heavily on long stems.”

 This would be the last of our many grand adventures in sub-Saharan Africa.
 It had been a hundred days since we left Kinshasa, following our two years living there.
 It would be more than a week before we’d get ourselves aboard the boat in Dakar.
-But there‘d be nothing about that period that we‘d recall with pleasure.
+But there‘d be nothing about that upcoming period that we‘d recall with pleasure.
 Complexities and disappointments and discomforts and unpredictabilities had accompanied all our travels in Africa, but never had the bad outweighed the good.

 Until that week.